Chronic Illness Minor

 FAQ About the Chronic Illness Minor

-Answer: No. The minor was designed that the courses can be taken in any sequence, except if the particular course has a prerequisite that must be met before enrolling in the course.
+No. The minor was designed that the courses can be taken in any sequence, except if the particular course has a prerequisite that must be met before enrolling in the course (i.e. GERN/SOCI courses).
 It is up to the student to ensure that prerequisite is met.
 Although the two core courses are not restricted to Chronic Illness minors, we encouraging the student to declare the minor prior to taking the core courses.
+The core courses can be taken in any order or simultaneously.

 Questions about the Minor?
 Contact: